ISDuBA/ISDuBA/docs/setup.md

 # Create Postgresql keycloak user
 Allow Keycloak to access the Postgresql databases.
-The created user will have the username and password 'keycloak'.
+The created user for keycloak will have the username and password 'keycloak'.
 It is not recommended to use these for production, as they are too easy to guess.
+Similarly for the user.
 ```
 su - postgres
-createuser -S -R -W keycloak
 ```
 Enter psql via:
 ```
 psql
 ```
-Set the password for your Keycloak user, so Keycloak can access it later:
+Create the Keycloak and your personal user, so Keycloak can access it later:
 ```
-ALTER USER keycloak WITH PASSWORD 'keycloak';
+CREATE USER keycloak WITH PASSWORD 'keycloak';
+CREATE USER username WITH PASSWORD 'userpassowrd';
 ```
 Exit psql via:
 ```